avr-llvm/llvm/README.md

 C/C++ sources for several reasons:

 * They often require headers or libraries that we must also install (e.g. Arduino)
-* They require building clang (which we don't often due, as it takes a long time)
+* They require building clang (which we don't often do, as it takes a long time)
 * They are smaller and self-contained

 If you want to submit a C/C++ testcase, please convert into IR form first.